SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 **Ballistic_Travel** *float*: Travel speed of ballistic projectiles.
 A higher value relative to ``Ballistic_Steps`` will result in more muzzle velocity.
 Must be a value greater than 0.1.
 Defaults to 10.
 If ``Ballistic_Steps`` is specified and greater than 0, and ``Ballistic_Travel`` is not specified, then ``Ballistic_Travel`` defaults to ``Range ÷ Ballistic_Steps``.

+**Bullet_Gravity_Multiplier** *float*: Multiplier for gravity's acceleration.
+This multiplier defaults to 4 because (as of 2023-05-18) Unturned's maximum engagement distance is rather short, but the default will be raised in the future if/when network improvements are made.
+It can be set to 1 for more realistic bullet drop.
+Gravity defaults to 9.81 m/s², or can be configured in the :ref:`doc_mapping_config`.

 .. deprecated:: 3.23.7.0 **Ballistic_Drop** *float*: Removed and no longer has any effect.

 Projectiles (Physics System)